mcw-rcc/mcw-rcc.github.io/docs/secure-computing/project-storage.md

 ## Scratch Directory

 **Quota**: inherited from [/scratch](../storage/rcc-storage.md#scratch)
-**Purge**: files may be deleted after 180 days
+**Purge**: files may be deleted by admin after 90 days

 Each project has a unique scratch directory located at `/scratch/g/{PINetID}/{ProjID}`.
-You may mix source and results files within your project scratch directory.
-However, you must delete all data in your scratch when your job is done.
+Please note, you must delete all data in your project scratch when your job is done.

 !!! warning "Encryption required"
     Restricted source data may only be decrypted in the project's scratch directory, and only as needed for analysis.
 Do not leave unencrypted data in project's scratch directory.
 For example, if you're going on vacation, delete the unencrypted data.